Hardback - 9780300217452

 This account of the life of Louis by Catherine Hanley was published soon after Yale’s biography of Henry IV by Chris Given-Wilson, and was itself quickly followed by Henry the Young King; Æthelred II and William the Conqueror.
 All of these titles were released in 2016 - a bumper year.
 Catherine Hanley is a researcher and novelist rather than an educator and has a lengthy background in medieval history.
 She holds a PhD in Medieval Studies, and Yale published her biography of The Empress Matilda in 2019.

 The American e-book version of this title from Amazon is their ""eTextbook" version, which is an electronic version identical in appearance to the print copy, with the ability to make notes, highlight and search.
-What a pity that it costs twice the price of the hardback.
-More evidence that publishers are slow learners in the digital age.
+Be aware though that it it costs more than twice the price of the hardback.
 The British e-book version is the standard Kindle release.
 However, Amazon USA does not offer the Kindle version and Amazon UK does not offer the eTextbook, and you can only buy the one offered in your region.

-Note: A paperback version of this title remains unpublished, more than three years after the hardback.
+Note: A paperback version of this title has not been released.

 Companion Book Number: 3